Biology Colloquium Project

 - Projects cannot be affiliated with paid employment.
 Current jobs in labs, hospitals, etc., will not be approved due to University policy.
 Projects are strictly volunteer positions, but may and often do lead to paying positions.

-- The final report will be either a five page write-up or a short (ten minute) presentation to the Biology Colloquium class at the end of the semester.
-Biology Colloquium Project Coordinators must know before the 13th week if you are doing a presentation so arrangements can be made.
+- The final report will be a short (ten minute) presentation to the Biology Colloquium class at the end of the semester.

 What to do

 - Identify areas of interest: Research opportunities are available in areas of medicine, animal sciences, microbiology, ecology, plant biology, biochemistry, genetics, and many other areas.
-There are projects available in every biology-related department on both campuses, so pick one in which you are truly interested.
+There are projects available in every biology-related department, so pick one in which you are truly interested.
+Off-campus opportunities also exist.